Video Reasoning without Training: Introduction

 To answer these questions, we first analyze the model's output distribution entropy at generation step $t$ computed as $H_t=-\sum_{i\in \mathcal{V}} p_t^i \log p_t^i$ ($\mathcal{V}$ refers to vocabulary of the model) for instruction-tuned LMMs of various sizes, as shown in Fig.~\ref{fig:entropyIntro}(a).
-This analysis reveals two broad trends: (\textit{i})~all models exhibit a pattern of increasing and then decreasing entropy as tokens are generated, and (\textit{ii})~larger, more accurate, models have {\it lower and delayed entropy maxima\/}, followed by a reduction phase that converges to a {\it lower final entropy} (see Fig.~\ref{fig:entropyIntro}(a) and its inset).
+This analysis reveals two broad trends: (\textit{i})~all models exhibit a pattern of increasing and then decreasing entropy as tokens are generated, and (\textit{ii})~larger, more accurate models exhibit both a \textit{later entropy peak and a lower final entropy}, indicating more confident reasoning (see Fig.~\ref{fig:entropyIntro}(a) and its inset for Qwen-VL-Instruct models).

 The first trend above can suggest a formal definition of the ``thinking'' in terms of output distribution entropy.
 As the model starts generating a response, it seems to be uncertain and \textit{searches} through multiple solution trajectories, which can explain the increase in its output entropy.
 We denote this as the \textit{macro-exploration} phase.
-As the generation progresses, the model seems to start to identify the correct thinking thread, and becomes increasingly certain about a solution, resulting in the gradual reduction in the entropy of its output.
+As the generation progresses, the model seems to start identifying the correct thinking thread, and becomes increasingly certain about a solution, resulting in the gradual reduction in the entropy of its output.
 We denote this as the \textit{macro-exploitation} phase.